 Not everyone uses wood though, some people use coals.
 Although we do warn against using lighter fluid or charcoal impregnated with it.
-If you use charcoal use high quality briquettes, or even a lump charcoal.
+If you use charcoal use high-quality briquettes or even a lump charcoal.

 Smoking meat is about keeping lit coals burning at your disposal for a consistent temperature.
 You do not put raw coals in, but you need something going on the side, perhaps another grill with burning coals in it.

-A chimney starter is a good investment for this, you don’t need to start it again, instead you just have a fire that is constantly going.
+A chimney starter is a good investment for this, you don’t need to start it again, instead, you just have a fire that is constantly going.

-This is the beauty of using this, it keeps things lit, which you need, you won’t risk the temperature of your smoker dropping, which is important.
+This is the beauty of using this, it keeps things lit, which you need, and you won’t risk the temperature of your smoker dropping, which is important.